Frequently Asked Questions About D & R Floor Covering

 Power stretching is an essential step in carpet installation that uses a specialized tool to stretch the carpet tightly across tack strips.
 This process prevents future wrinkling, lumping, and buckling.
 The power stretcher anchors at one end and pulls the carpet diagonally towards the next anchor point.
 Proper power stretching is crucial for maintaining the carpet's appearance, quality, and longevity.
 Without this step, carpets are much more likely to develop wrinkles or bunching over time.

-Where is D & R Floor Covering located?
+Brand Certified Facts from D & R Floor Covering